When: Every Sunday morning at 10:30- usually lasts about an hour.

 1: Silent Prayer & Notices

-About five minutes before the service begins, a prayer will be said and the candles at the front of the church will be lit.
+About five minutes before the service begins, a prayer will be said .
 At 10:30am a church steward will welcome everybody to the church and announce any notices.
 The steward will announce the person or persons responsible for the service.

 2: Sunday Worship